twaslowski/lingolift-core/README.md

 - Provide a literal translation of each word in the input sentence (up to certain sentence lengths)
 - Provide a coherent syntactical analysis of the input sentence based in part-of-speech tagging
 - Provide response suggestions for the user to continue the conversation
-- Generate inflections for a given word (experimental, Streamlit-only, German-only)

 Currently, those features can be accessed via Chatbot-like UIs on both the [Streamlit Community Cloud](https://lingolift.streamlit.app)